OpenDSU/docssite/pages/quickstart/Advanced Tutorial (RFC-115).md

 ## 3.1 Creating a page

-<p style='text-align: justify;'>First of all, if we want to create a new page for our application we have to create its HTML file, the file that will be rendered by the browser.
+First of all, if we want to create a new page for our application we have to create its HTML file, the file that will be rendered by the browser.
 Go to ../code/pages.
 You should pick an easy-to-understand name that very briefly describes the purpose of the page you want to create.
 As an example, we will create a page that we can use to add a new category (although this page already exists).
 Let’s say we name this file add-category.html.
 As you can see, the name of the file is descriptive of the page that we are creating and also easy to remember.
 Make sure that the file has the .html extension.
 Inside the page, we will be using a webcardinal component called page-template.
 This is a custom component representing a container element which can have different slots (“page-title” and “page-content”).
 Inside this element, we should add typical html container elements.
 For the “page-title” slot we can use a <span> element, since it only contains some text, while for the “page-content” slot it is best to use a <div> element, or something similar, which can, in turn, contain other elements.
 Because we want to take advantage of the webcardinal set of functionalities, we will populate this slot with a <webc-container> element.
 This element also has a controller attribute, which we will describe in the further steps.
 The HTML file should now look similar to this:
 </p>

 ```js